 - English and Maths courses up to Function Skills Level Two

 - English for speakers of other languages (ESOL)

 - IT courses - these cater for a range of learner needs from basic skills in using the internet to more advanced courses on using IT for work

 Some of these courses are non-accredited.
 This means you do not receive a qualification at the end of the course but we also offer accredited courses with a range of qualifications.

 Our courses take place in accessible local venues, such as libraries, community halls, children’s centres and schools.
-Refer to our Community Learning prospectus 2020 for details of times and venues for all our classes.

 If you are aged 19 or over and have few or no formal qualifications, you could be eligible to take free part-time courses.